awslabs/graphstorm/docs/source/advanced/language-models.rst

 To pre-train LMs and GNN models, users can follow the :ref:`22two_step_mannually` instruction and save the best LMs and GNN models.

-2. The pseudolabeling technique: this technique predicts pseudolabels on the unlabeled nodes and uses as additional supervision signal for mutual distillation between LM and GNN.
-This can be enabled by the setting ``use_pseudolabel`` argument.
+2. The pseudolabeling technique: this technique predicts pseudolabels on the unlabeled nodes and uses them as additional supervision signals for mutual distillation between LM and GNN.
+This can be enabled by the setting the ``use_pseudolabel`` argument.

 GraphStorm configurations
 ##########################

-To use GLEM, users need to set a new configuration se, called ``training_method``, which specifies how to utilize specific model training method.
+To use GLEM, users need to set a new configuration, called ``training_method``, which specifies how to utilize specific model training method.
 Users can refer to the ``acm_glem_nc_pretrain.yaml`` that includes the following ``training_method`` related configurations.

 .. code-block:: yaml